 Islanders beat Capitals 2-1 in OT, take 3-0 lead in series

-TORONTO (AP) — Mathew Barzal scored 4:28 into overtime, lifting the New York Islanders to a 2-1 win over the Washington Capitals in Game 3 of their Eastern Conference first-round series Sunday.
+Barzal scored 4:28 into overtime shortly after Semyon Varlamov made two saves on a breakaway, lifting the New York Islanders to a 2-1 win over the Washington Capitals on Sunday and a 3-0 advantage in their Eastern Conference first-round series.

-The Islanders are up 3-0 in the series, putting Washington on the brink of being eliminated in the first round for the second straight year after hoisting the Stanley Cup in 2018.
+The sixth-seeded Islanders have put Washington within a loss of being eliminated in the first round for the second straight year after hoisting the Cup.

 New York’s Anders Lee broke a scoreless tie late in the first period.
 Evgeny Kuznetsov pulled the Capitals into a tie with a power-play goal early in the second.

-Lee stayed in his scoring groove in the first period, skating into an opening on the right side of the net and tapping his stick to get the puck.
-Adam Pelech perfectly placed a diagonal pass on Lee's stick and he tapped it in to put New York ahead 1-0 with 5:10 left in the opening period.
+For the first score, Lee skated into an opening on the right side of the net and tapped his stick to get the puck.
+Adam Pelech perfectly placed a diagonal pass on Lee's stick and he pushed it in to put New York ahead 1-0 with 5:10 left in the opening period.

-Kuznetsov took advantage of time and space on a power play 5:50 into the second period, sending a wrist shot from the top of the right circle to the back of the net.
+Kuznetsov scored on a power play 5:50 into the second period on a wrist shot from the top of the right circle.

 New York finished 0 for 5 on the power play while Washington was 1 of 2 with an extra skater.

-The Capitals appeared to start the game sluggish.
-They were fortunate Holtby was ready to bounce back with a strong performance after giving up four goals in each of the first two games against the Islanders.
-Holtby faced 14 shots in the first period and gave up only one goal while his teammates got just six pucks on net.
+The Capitals appeared to start the game sluggish and were fortunate Holtby bounced back with a solid performance after giving up four goals in each of the first two games.

-NOTES: Washington was without Nicklas Backstrom, who is in concussion protocol, for a second straight game. ...
-Lee has scored in all three games in the series against Washington. ...
+NOTES: Lee has scored in all three games in the series against Washington. ...
 The Capitals scored just two goals in each of the first two games. ...
-New York center Brian Pinho played in his NHL game, becoming the fifth Islander to make his debut in the playoffs.
+Washington center Brian Pinho played in his first NHL game.